-I{N} India, rites and rituals mark every stage of an individual's life from birth to death.
+In India, rites and rituals mark every stage of an individual's life from birth to death.
 Each community and region has its own special variations.
-There are special ceremonies not only for the birth and naming of children, but even when they eat their first grain of rice (annaprashan), or when they write their first letter of the alphabet.
+There are special ceremonies not only for the birth and naming of children, but even when they eat their first grain of rice (annumentary), or when they first grain of rice (annaprashan), or when they write their first letter of the alphabet.
 The initiation of boys and girls into the faith of their community - Hindu, Muslim, Sikh, or Jain - is also a significant moment.
 Weddings are perhaps the most important and colorful event, when friends and family from far and wide come together for several days of feasting and celebration.
 When they die,

-Hindus are usually cremated and their ashes scattered in the sacred Brass pot holds sacred water cups waiting to be lit
+Hindus are usually cremated and their ashes scattered in the sacred

+Brass pot holds